-Overall the goal of the Flexitarian Diet is to incorporate more nutritious plant-based foods and reduce consumption of meat and other animal products.
+Overall the goal of the Flexitarian Diet is to incorporate more nutritious plant-based foods and reduce the consumption of meat and other animal products.

-Evidence has shown that long-term consumption of increasing amounts of red and processed meat may increase the risk of mortality, cardiovascular disease, type 2 diabetes, and certain forms of cancer such as colon cancer.
+Evidence has shown that long-term consumption of increasing amounts of red and processed meat may increase the risk of mortality, cardiovascular disease, type 2 diabetes, and certain forms of cancer, such as colon cancer.
 Adherence to a more plant-based diet could have potential health benefits in relation to weight loss and metabolic health benefits.

-If you’re wondering how to get started on the Flexitarian Diet consider downloading the free 7-day Flexitarian meal plan.
+If you’re wondering how to get started on the Flexitarian Diet, consider downloading the free 7-day Flexitarian meal plan.